drequeceler/appgyver-js-api/deprecated/topics/accelerometer/methods/addEventListener.md

 # AG.accelerometer.addEventListener

 ## Summary
-`addEventListener()` adds a new accelerometer event listener to the current view.
+`addEventListener()` adds a new accelerometer event listener to the current webview.

-The event listener's callback function is triggered when the accelerometer is tracking for the current view and registers a change in the device's acceleration.
+The event listener's callback function is triggered when the accelerometer is tracking for the current webview and registers a change in the device's acceleration.

 ## Quick example:
 ```javascript